Mario (goose)

 Maria/Mario, along with the other geese present at Echo Park were temporarily relocated to Los Angeles Zoo in April 2011 and placed into quarantine, as the park underwent restoration and the lake was drained.
 It was at this time that veterinarians at the zoo discovered that Maria was in fact a male goose (a gander).
 He was then renamed Mario.
 Zoo officials stated their plans to house Mario at a children's zoo, though it was also suggested that the Echo Park geese would be relocated to another lake.
 Ehrler continued to visit Mario at the zoo and stated his intention to maintain the friendship and follow the gander to his new home, also raising the possibility of moving to Oregon with him.
 Later, plans were put forward to have Mario live at the zoo after the Echo Park lake refurbishing was completed, as it was a safer place for him to live.

-Mario also appeared in the 2010 music video for the song "End Love" by the rock band OK Go, which has received over 15 million views on YouTube, the band having allowed Mario to appear prominently in the video after he bit guitarist Andy Ross during filming at the park.
+Mario also appeared in the 2010 music video for the song "End Love" by the rock band OK Go, which has received over 15 million views on YouTube.
+Dubbed "Orange Bill" by the band and production crew, they allowed the goose to appear prominently in the video after he bit guitarist Andy Ross during filming at the park.

 Mario died on Friday, June 29, 2018, at his home at the LA Zoo.
 He died in his sleep from old age.
 The zoo released a statement saying, "The Los Angeles Zoo is sad to announce the passing of the celebrity, domestic Toulouse goose, Mario.
 The nine-year-old goose resided at the Winnick Family Children's Zoo for the last seven years until his passing on Friday, June 29 due to old age.
 Mario was an animal that brought joy to many Angelenos, and he will be missed."